-Can i steam clean my couch with a handheld clothes steamer?
+Can you steam clean a couch with a clothes steamer?

 The short and sweet answer is Yes, you can use it to clean your Sofa.